Quantum-based solution of time-dependent complex Riccati equations: Time evolution of quantum systems

-with $n=1,2,...\,$.
-To the best of the author's knowledge, this is the first time that the above relations are formally calculated for the algebras under consideration.
-Nevertheless, in an important paper of Truax \cite{truax-1985} he showed that, starting with an unfactorized representation for an unitary element of the $SU(1,1)$ and $SU(2)$ Lie groups, the factorized representation remains unitary.
-It is important to note that the above constraints can be used as a fundamental test for numerical implementations, once the $\Lambda$-functions in Eqs. (\ref{truej4}) and (\ref{truej5}) must satisfy them at any time (for any $j$), and the same is true for Eqs. (\ref{eq:alpharN}) to (\ref{eq:gammaN}).
+To end this section it is important to note that the constraints obtained from the unitarity in Eqs. (\ref{inversescondall}), (\ref{unitarityso}) and (\ref{unitaritysu}) can be used as a fundamental test for the numerical implementations of our results, once the $\Lambda$-functions in Eqs. (\ref{truej4}) and (\ref{truej5}) must satisfy them at any time (for any $j$), and the same is true for Eqs. (\ref{eq:alpharN}), (\ref{eq:betaN}) and (\ref{eq:gammaN}).